Jesse Heiman: Career

-Allan Alby in 26 episodes of Ned's Declassified School Survival Guide, and a nerd and a friend of (fictionalised) Wil Wheaton in 5 episodes of The Big Bang Theory.
+Allan Alby in 26 episodes of Ned's Declassified School Survival Guide, and a nerd and a friend of (fictionalized) Wil Wheaton in 5 episodes of The Big Bang Theory.

 On March 14, 2011, a video compilation was uploaded to YouTube, showing clips of Heiman's various appearances.
 Within days of the video being online, the video had over 2 million views.
-This made him an Internet sensation, and a minor celebrity.
+This made him an internet sensation and a minor celebrity.

 In 2013, Heiman appeared in GoDaddy's Super Bowl XLVII commercial with Bar Refaeli and Danica Patrick, in which Refaeli, a supermodel, and Heiman share a graphic French kiss.
 Following the response to GoDaddy's Super Bowl XLVII commercial, Los Angeles-based porn company Assence Films extended an offer to Heiman to appear in an adult film of his choosing.
-Heiman responded to the offer saying "I will hold out for Playgirl".
+Heiman responded to the offer saying "I will hold out for Playgirl.
 As a play on the GoDaddy commercial, singer Michael Bublé cast Heiman in the opening scene of his video "It's a Beautiful Day" where Bublé walks in on Jaime Pressly, who plays his significant other in the comical video, and Heiman sharing a kiss, to which Bublé responds by singing the song.
 Despite his age, he still portrays teenagers and young adults as an extra.

 Heiman has earned considerable attention for his work as a background actor.
 Various media outlets have dubbed him one of the most, if not the most recognisable extras in film history.